ono-midori/ono-midori.github.io/techs/zguide.md

 So now we have our second problem: how to deal with late-joining clients or clients that crash and then restart.

 In order to allow a late (or recovering) client to catch up with a server, it has to get a snapshot of the server's state.
-Just as we've reduced “message” to mean “a sequenced key-value pair”, we can reduce “state” to mean “a hash table”.
+Just as we've reduced "message" to mean "a sequenced key-value pair", we can reduce "state" to mean "a hash table".
 To get the server state, a client opens a DEALER socket and asks for it explicitly.

 To make this work, we have to solve a problem of timing.
 Getting a state snapshot will take a certain time, possibly fairly long if the snapshot is large.
 We need to correctly apply updates to the snapshot.
 But the server won't know when to start sending us updates.
-One way would be to start subscribing, get a first update, and then ask for “state for update N”.
+One way would be to start subscribing, get a first update, and then ask for "state for update N".
 This would require the server storing one snapshot for each update, which isn't practical.

 ![](./pics/zmq/fig59.png)